Yojative05/Christian_Song_Family_Choir/README.md

 ## Deployment
 •	The site was deployed to GitHub pages.
-The steps to deploy are as follows: o	Log in to GitHub and locate the GitHub Repository. o	In the GitHub repository, navigate to the Settings tab. o	Scroll down to search for the Section that says GitHub pages. o	A message written there saying that GitHub pages has its own dedicated tab and will tell you to click the link. o	From the source section drop-down menu, select the Main Branch and click save. o	Once the main branch has been selected, the page will be automatically refreshed with a check beside the link to indicate the successful deployment.
+The steps to deploy are as follows:
+1. Log in to GitHub and locate the GitHub Repository.
+2. In the GitHub repository, navigate to the Settings tab.
+3. Scroll down to search for the Section that says GitHub pages.
+4. A message written there saying that GitHub pages has its own dedicated tab and will tell you to click the link.
+5. From the source section drop-down menu, select the Main Branch and click save.
+6. Once the main branch has been selected, the page will be automatically refreshed with a check beside the link to indicate the successful deployment.
 The live link can be found here - https://yojative05.github.io/Christian_Song_Family_Choir/

 ## Making a Local Clone